dsccommunity/DnsServerDsc/README.md

 Values include: { ARecord | CName }
 * **Ensure**: Whether the host record should be present or removed

+### xDnsServerSetting

+* **Name**: Key for the resource.
+It doesn't matter what it is as long as it's unique within the configuration.
+* **AddressAnswerLimit**: Maximum number of host records returned in response to an address request.
+Values between 5 and 28 are valid.
+* **AllowUpdate**: Specifies whether the DNS Server accepts dynamic update requests.
+* **AutoCacheUpdate**: Indicates whether the DNS Server attempts to update its cache entries using data from root servers.
+* **AutoConfigFileZones**: Indicates which standard primary zones that are authoritative for the name of the DNS Server must be updated when the name server changes.
+* **BindSecondaries**: Determines the AXFR message format when sending to non-Microsoft DNS Server secondaries.
+* **BootMethod**: Initialization method for the DNS Server.
+* **DefaultAgingState**: Default ScavengingInterval value set for all Active Directory-integrated zones created on this DNS Server.
+* **DefaultNoRefreshInterval**: No-refresh interval, in hours, set for all Active Directory-integrated zones created on this DNS Server.
+* **DefaultRefreshInterval**:  Refresh interval, in hours, set for all Active Directory-integrated zones created on this DNS Server.
+* **DisableAutoReverseZones**: Indicates whether the DNS Server automatically creates standard reverse look up zones.
+* **DisjointNets**: Indicates whether the default port binding for a socket used to send queries to remote DNS Servers can be overridden.
+* **DsAvailable**: Indicates whether there is an available DS on the DNS Server.
+* **DsPollingInterval**: Interval, in seconds, to poll the DS-integrated zones.
+* **DsTombstoneInterval**: Lifetime of tombstoned records in Directory Service integrated zones, expressed in seconds.
+* **EDnsCacheTimeout**: Lifetime, in seconds, of the cached information describing the EDNS version supported by other DNS Servers.
+* **EnableDirectoryPartitions**: Specifies whether support for application directory partitions is enabled on the DNS Server.
+* **EnableDnsSec**: Specifies whether the DNS Server includes DNSSEC-specific RRs, KEY, SIG, and NXT in a response.
+* **EnableEDnsProbes** :Specifies the behavior of the DNS Server.
+When TRUE, the DNS Server always responds with OPT resource records according to RFC 2671, unless the remote server has indicated it does not support EDNS in a prior exchange.
+If FALSE, the DNS Server responds to queries with OPTs only if OPTs are sent in the original query.
+* **EventLogLevel**: Indicates which events the DNS Server records in the Event Viewer system log.
+* **ForwardDelegations**: Specifies whether queries to delegated sub-zones are forwarded.
+* **Forwarders**: Enumerates the list of IP addresses of Forwarders to which the DNS Server forwards queries.
+* **ForwardingTimeout**: Time, in seconds, a DNS Server forwarding a query will wait for resolution from the forwarder before attempting to resolve the query itself.
+* **IsSlave**: TRUE if the DNS server does not use recursion when name-resolution through forwarders fails.
+* **ListenAddresses**: Enumerates the list of IP addresses on which the DNS Server can receive queries.
+* **LocalNetPriority**: Indicates whether the DNS Server gives priority to the local net address when returning A records.
+* **LogFileMaxSize**: Size of the DNS Server debug log, in bytes.
+* **LogFilePath**: File name and path for the DNS Server debug log.
+* **LogIPFilterList**: List of IP addresses used to filter DNS events written to the debug log.
+* **LogLevel**: Indicates which policies are activated in the Event Viewer system log.
+* **LooseWildcarding**: Indicates whether the DNS Server performs loose wildcarding.
+* **MaxCacheTTL**: Maximum time, in seconds, the record of a recursive name query may remain in the DNS Server cache.
+* **MaxNegativeCacheTTL**: Maximum time, in seconds, a name error result from a recursive query may remain in the DNS Server cache.
+* **NameCheckFlag**: Indicates the set of eligible characters to be used in DNS names.
+* **NoRecursion**: Indicates whether the DNS Server performs recursive look ups.
+TRUE indicates recursive look ups are not performed.
+* **RecursionRetry**: Elapsed seconds before retrying a recursive look up.
+* **RecursionTimeout**: Elapsed seconds before the DNS Server gives up recursive query.
+* **RoundRobin**: Indicates whether the DNS Server round robins multiple A records.
+* **RpcProtocol**: RPC protocol or protocols over which administrative RPC runs.
+* **ScavengingInterval**: Interval, in hours, between two consecutive scavenging operations performed by the DNS Server.
+* **SecureResponses**: Indicates whether the DNS Server exclusively saves records of names in the same subtree as the server that provided them.
+* **SendPort**: Port on which the DNS Server sends UDP queries to other servers.
+* **StrictFileParsing**: Indicates whether the DNS Server parses zone files strictly.
+* **UpdateOptions**: Restricts the type of records that can be dynamically updated on the server, used in addition to the AllowUpdate settings on Server and Zone objects.
+* **WriteAuthorityNS**: Specifies whether the DNS Server writes NS and SOA records to the authority section on successful response.
+* **XfrConnectTimeout**: Time, in seconds, the DNS Server waits for a successful TCP connection to a remote server when attempting a zone transfer.

 ## Versions